Enrico de Vigo Paleologo: Biography

 Enrico was born in Milan in 1918.
 Of unclear origins, his critics maintained that he had been born to an unmarried Italian woman of humble origins.
 Enrico's own claimed ancestry was far more illustrious.
 The earliest direct ancestor in his own self-created genealogy was the Roman emperor Nero (r.
 54–68).
 His supposed bloodline also saw infusions of blood from lineages such as the kings of Serbia, the kings of Jerusalem and the kings of the Two Sicilies.
 His claim to descent from the Palaiologos dynasty, the last ruling dynasty of the Byzantine Empire, derived either from supposed descent from the despot Thomas Palaiologos, or from supposed descent from a brother of the 18th-century forger Gian Antonio Lazier (called "Gian Antonio Palaeologus" by Enrico), whom claimed to be a descendant of "Emmanuel Peter", an invented son of the despot Theodore II Palaiologos.
 Enrico proclaimed himself to be the heir of the Palaiologos emperors, given the "extinction of all other family branches" of the dynasty.
 By virtue of his descent, he claimed to be the legitimate Emperor of Constantinople, King of Thessaly and King of Jerusalem.
 "His Imperial and Royal Highness" Prince Enrico also maintained that he was the rightful Grand Master of the Constantinian Order of Saint George, a chivalric order with invented Byzantine connections, and his own self-styled order, the "Order of the Cross of Constantinople".
 He enumerated himself as "Enrico III" (or "Henry III"), after his alleged grandfather, also named Enrico ("Enrico II").
 Who "Enrico I" was is not clear, given that no Enrico preceding "Enrico II" appears in Enrico's genealogy.

 In 1961, Enrico achieved recognition in some courts in Italy, though these were only local courts and the judges there likely did not investigate any genealogical claims in great detail, nor did they have the authority to recognize and proclaim someone as a Byzantine dynast.
-Enrico was not the only Byzantine pretender to have been recognized in Italian courts around this time, for instance being preceded by the recognition of the genoese forger Marziano Lavarello.
+Enrico was not the only Byzantine pretender to have been recognized in Italian courts around this time, for instance being preceded by the recognition of the genoese Marziano Lavarello.